Asian shares fall as Huawei arrest imperils China-US truce

 A man walks past an electronic board showing Hong Kong share index outside a local bank in Hong Kong, Monday, Dec.
 10, 2018.
 Asian markets were broadly lower Monday after China protested the arrest of a senior executive of Chinese electronics giant Huawei, who is suspected of trying to evade U.S. trade curbs on Iran.
 (AP Photo/Vincent Yu)

-Asian markets were broadly lower Monday after China protested the arrest of a senior executive of Chinese electronics giant Huawei, who is suspected of trying to evade U.S. trade curbs on Iran.
+Asian markets were broadly lower Monday after China protested the arrest of a senior executive of Chinese telecoms equipment maker Huawei who is suspected of trying to evade U.S. trade curbs on Iran.

 Continue Reading Below